Cosys-Lab/Cosys-AirSim/docs/instance_segmentation.md

 ## Limitations
 * Only 2097152‬ different colors are currently available.
 More are technically possible to implement in future but likely unnecessary.
-* **Currently only works from the Unreal Editor itself.
-It does not work on cooked builds.**
 * Landscape objects aren't supported.
 This is the special object type in Unreal to make terrain with.
 As a work-around, StaticMesh terrain must be used.
 * Foliage objects aren't supported.
 This is a the special object type in Unreal to place trees, grass and other plants that move with the wind.
 As a work-around, StaticMesh objects must be used.
 * These and other unsupported object types that are less common (decals, text,...) will by default be given the RGB color value of [76,76,76].